What We Can Do For Dogs Displaced In Natural Disasters

-1. If you can donate, give money, not resources.
+1. If you are able to donate, give money, not resources.

 With so many active efforts needed, the best thing to do is give a monetary donation rather than resources that would need to be sorted and distributed by volunteers whose time could be spent in other ways.